DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - The physical layer contains wire, fiber, wireless, Binary digITs (BIT), and so on.
         - provides or defines the type of media to be used and defines the representation of data on the medium.
 The physical layer is where messages are transferred to electrical impulses.
         - Know four basic network topologies:
-            - 🍌**star**: each individual node on the network is directly connect to a switch/hub/concentrator.
-A star topology has a single point of failure at its center device
+            - 🍌**Star**: each individual node on the network is directly connect to a switch/hub/concentrator.
+A star topology has a single point of failure at its center device.
+However, it allows nodes to fail without impacting other nodes on the network.
-            - 🍌**mesh**: all systems are interconnected; partial mesh can be created by adding multiple NICs or server clustering.
+            - 🍌**Mesh**: all systems are interconnected; partial mesh can be created by adding multiple NICs or server clustering.
 Mesh topologies provide redundant connections to systems, allowing multiple segment failures without seriously affecting connectivity.
-            - 🍌**ring**: closed loop that connects end devices in a continuous ring (all communication travels in a single direction around the ring); A ring topology is a single point of failure at any location around the cable ring
+            - 🍌**Ring**: closed loop that connects end devices in a continuous ring (all communication travels in a single direction around the ring); A ring topology is a single point of failure at any location around the cable ring
                 - **Multistation Access Unit** (MSAU or MAU) connects individual devices
-                - used in token ring and FDDI networks
+                - used in token ring and FDDI networks.
+When all nodes are connected in a closed loop it is a ring, so it would be a Token Rink or Fiber Distributed Data Interface (FDDI).
-            - 🍌**bus**: all devices are connected to a single cable (backbone) terminated on both ends.
+            - 🍌**Bus**: all devices are connected to a single cable (backbone) terminated on both ends.
 A bus topology has a single point of failure at its central backbone cable.
-        - Know commonly used twisted-pair cable categories
-        - Know cable types & characteristics
+When all nodes are connected to a single cable it is considered a BUS network.

 - 4.1.2 Internet Protocol (IP) networking (e.g., Internet Protocol Security (IPSec), Internet Protocol (IP) v4/6)
      - IP is part of the TCP/IP (Transmission Control Protocol/Internet Protocol) suite